arjunkomath/Simple-Q-A-App-using-Python-Django/docs/installation.rst

     pip install django-qa

-Add to INSTALLED_APPS in your project settings:
+Add qa and its requirements to INSTALLED_APPS in your project settings:

 .. code-block:: python

     INSTALLED_APPS = (
     ...
-    qa,
+    'qa',
+    'taggit',
+    'hitcount',
     ...
     )